TheCarsonWest/TheCarsonWest.github.io/test/content/Grover Cleveland.md

 * Promoted economic regulation and antitrust laws.
 * Struggled to balance labor and business interests during the Pullman Strike.
 * Took a conservative approach to fiscal policy, which some argue contributed to the Panic of 1893.
-* Defended American interests in the Venezuelan Boundary Dispute, solidifying the [Monroe Doctrine](./../monroe-doctrine/).
+* Defended American interests in the Venezuelan Boundary Dispute, solidifying the [[Monroe Doctrine]].
 * Was the only president to serve two non-consecutive terms.

 **Key Policies:**